 Background the area behind the waveforms and graticule.
 (In persistence mode , you can override this setting using the Persistence Options dialog .)
-Live trigger the trigger marker for the current trigger position Trigger secondary trigger marker (appears when the live trigger has moved since the last waveform capture) Horizontal axis the numbers across the bottom of each view , which usually indicate time measurements Rulers the horizontal and vertical rulers that you can drag into position to help measure features on the waveform Persistence the three colors to use color is used for the mo less and least frequent for each channel in digital color persistence mode .
-The top ost frequently hit pixels, the middle and bottom colors for the ly hit pixels.
+Live trigger the trigger marker for the current trigger position Trigger secondary trigger marker (appears when the live trigger has moved since the last waveform capture) Horizontal axis the numbers across the bottom of each view , which usually indicate time measurements Rulers the horizontal and vertical rulers that you can drag into position to help measure features on the waveform Persistence for each channel in digital color persistence mode .
+The top ost frequently hit pixels, the middle and bottom colors for the tly hit pixels.